mpuening/learn-jakartaee/DATA_SOURCES.md

 [4] Using App Server Specific Configuration
 =======================================
-This approach is the original one.
+This approach is the original "Java EE" one.
 To begin, an application defines a outlet in `web.xml` like so:

 ```
 <?xml version="1.0" encoding="UTF-8"?>